A beautiful colorful sunrise over Great Smoky Mountains National Park

 Fall view of the Chimney Tops trailhead in Great Smoky Mountains National Park with a bridge that goes over a rocky stream

-Have dinner and beers at Smoky Mt.
+Have a celebratory dinner and beers at Smoky Mt.
 Brewery.

 a sample of five different beers at the brewery